Founded in 2016, Cleo is an AI assistant that intelligently manages your money

 Generative Adversarial Networks might change asset or strategic trading for good

-The simple way to understand its relevance in the banking industry is to take this quote from Aldous Birchall, Head of Financial Services AI at PwC: “I would go so far as to say that any asset manager or bank that engages in strategic trading will be seriously competitively compromised within the next five years if they do not learn how to use this technology.”
+The simple way to understand the relevance of AI in fintech is to take this quote from Aldous Birchall, Head of Financial Services AI at PwC: “I would go so far as to say that any asset manager or bank that engages in strategic trading will be seriously competitively compromised within the next five years if they do not learn how to use this technology.”

-The advancement of AI and ML technology in the financial branch means that investment firms are turning on machines and turning off human analysts.
+The advancement of AI and ML in fintech means that investment firms are turning on machines and turning off human analysts.
 Bryan Borzynski writes: “Bridgewater Associates, the world's largest hedge fund, said that it will replace many of its managers with machines.
 Research firm Optimas estimates that by 2025, AI use will cause a 10 per cent reduction in the financial services workforce, with 40 per cent of those layoffs in money management operations.”

 But there are increasing calls, for example from established industry players like Derek Dempsey of FICO, for “Explainable AI” - a way to enhance accountability in areas such as investment and credit scoring.
 Artificial Intelligence can be used to calculate and analyse cash flows and predict future scenarios, for example, but it does not explain the logic or processes it used to reach a conclusion.

-One of the brands that want to jump on the new trend is a company called Digite, IT provider of a tool RISHI-XAI.
+One of the brands that tecognizes the need of AI in fintech called Digite, IT provider of a tool RISHI-XAI.
 According to the Digite's founders, the tool can improve efficiency and profitability of any IT service project, by minimising delays.

 Explainable AI is a response to this specific problem: calling for machines to explain their reasoning, particularly in areas like loan refusals, where their decisions directly affect humans.
 And in the GDPR-era this is a major issue.
 Banks want to leverage the technology, but they need to do so in an accountable way.